IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/00_igGrid_GroupBy_Overview.md

             <td>
 The Group By widget has special events that can be handled during its lifecycle.
 They are events, which are fired when: <br />
 the grouping action begins.
 (This event is cancelable.)<br />
-the grouping action ends. **This event is fired also when group/ungroup from Group By modal dialog.**
+the grouping action ends. **This event is fired also when group/ungroup from GroupBy modal dialog.**
             </td>
             <td>
 [groupedColumnsChanging](%%jQueryApiUrl%%/ui.iggridgroupby#events:groupedColumnsChanging) <br />